MikeUchmanowicz/Neat-is-Neat-Senior-Project/README.md

 ## Objectives

-* Created game should be, to some degree, fun.
+* The Created game should be, to some degree, fun.
-*	Game should be logically and visually polished.
+*	The Game should be logically and visually polished.
-    *	Game should not have animation issues.
+    *	The Game should not have animation issues.
-    *	Game should keep track of score and other properties.
+    *	The Game should keep track of score and other properties.
-*	AI should play said game proficiently.
+*	The AI should play said game proficiently.
-    *	AI should perform better with each iteration.
+    *	The AI should perform better with each iteration.
-    *	AI should perform better than a human player.
-*	Game should post results of individual game and AI network-population details to database
+*	The Game should post results of individual game and AI network-population details to database
-*	User should be able to login to a webapp and see this information displayed in a neat and organized manner.
+*	The User should be able to login to a webapp and see this information displayed in a neat and organized manner.
 *	The webapp and database should be deployed to a cloud-hosting service.
-*	Web app should be responsive.
+*	The Web app should be responsive.

 ## Scope
-* Play game
+* Play the game
 * View demo of AI playing same game.
 * Register onto Webapp.
 *	Login to Webapp.